310mc/https-310mc.github.io-tl/source/_posts/management_story/subaru.md

 {% endbubble %}

 {% bubble Subaru %}
-Gah, he's just as annoying on the offense side… I don't wanna try taking you on, so I'll just dodge.
+Gah, he's just as annoying on the offense… I don't wanna try taking you on, so I'll just dodge.
 {% endbubble %}

 {% bubble Chiaki %}